assaf/octolog/README.md

   (HTTPS).
 * `ssl` - If you want to use SSL (HTTPS), set `ssl.key` and `ssl.cert` to the paths of the SSL key and certificate files respectively.
+* `ssl.force` - If true, listens on port 80 and redirect all traffic to the specified port (default to 443).
 * `application` - The URL for the application you're proxying.
 Must specify the protocol, hostname and port, for example: "http://localhost:3000".
 * `protect` - Request paths that require authentication.
 Can be a string or an